 Veterans may also be buried in a private cemetery and may be eligible to receive certain allowances and reimbursements, but will not have their entire burial paid for by the VA.
 Spouses and dependents are not covered as well if burial takes place in a private cemetery.

 The VA offers many more programs for veterans and their families.
 Each branch of the military may also have different information specific to your needs.
-For example, the VA does not cover burial at sea, but the U.S. Navy Mortuary Affairs office does provide specifics about that.
+For example, the VA does not cover burial at sea, but the U.S. Navy Mortuary Affairs office does provide specifics about burials at sea.